- Home

 Public Records Center

 The Town of Salem is committed to open government and aims to improve transparency through increased access to public information.
 New Hampshire law protects the right to access public information and has long mandated government disclosure of records.
 The Town fulfills this responsibility to citizens by pro-actively posting commonly requested documents to its website and providing access to or copies of public records upon request.
-If you do not find the content, you seek on the website.

 New Hampshire's Right to Know Law, RSA Chapter 91-A, states: "Openness in the conduct of public business is essential to a democratic society.
 The purpose of this chapter is to ensure both the greatest possible public access to the actions, discussion and records of all public bodies, and their accountability to the people."
 RSA 91-A:1.